domiyanyue/my_notes/C++_knowledge_for_SYCL.md

     return 0;
 }
 ```
 In this example, we add attribute base to myFunctor.
-In each object, the value of base is different, thus each represent
+Each functor created based on the class is different due to
-a independent functor.
+their internal state, in this case, the value of `base`.

-A more complicated and real word example to use functor is when we want to customize a comparison function
+A more complicated and real-world example is to use functor when we want to customize a comparison function
 in std::sort.
 In the following example, we need a customized function to compare 2 Student struct according to
 attribute age.
 We define and pass in a functor `comparitor` to std::sort as it requires.